TedTimbrell/muni-mcp/README.md

 This project provides an MCP-compatible server that acts as a bridge between LLM applications and the SF MUNI API.
 It allows AI applications to query real-time public transit data, such as:

-- Transit routes
+- Transit routes and route details
-- Vehicle locations
-- Arrival predictions
+- Real-time arrival predictions at stops
-- Service alerts

 ## Getting Started